-At minimum, use 3/4" gas supply pipe for models OT200 and OT250.
-For model OT299, use a minimum of 1" pipe.
+At minimum, use 3/4" gas supply pipe for all models.
 Maximum Gas Supply Pressure

 The gas supply pressure shall never be greater than 14" W.C.
 Pressures greater than 14" W.C. may damage the gas control which could cause a fire or explosion.